alburezg/alburezg.github.io/_posts/2018-06-01-Gender-in-References.md

 the one written by a women?
 The choice is pretty much up to the individual researcher.
 As a first step, I created a simple tool that can be used to evaluate the gender bias in your own bibliography.

-# It's simple to use - try it out!
+# It's easy to use - try it out!

   1. Paste your bibliography in the box below and click the button!
 Be patient - the tool will take a couple of seconds to retrieve the information depending on the size of your bibligoraphy
   2. Each reference must be in a separate line - you may have to reformat references pasted from pdf files